Morningstar88/Me/README.md

-Hello Phu Quoc,
+### Hello Phu Quoc,

-My name’s Jake.
+### My name’s Jake.
 I’m staying here for a few weeks.
-I hope to stay for longer if I can set up a coding and environmental protection business.
+I hope to stay for longer if I can set up a coding and environmental development business.

+### Check out my [Phu Quoc Economy AI](https://beta.character.ai/chat?char=xOk3p-rZwW5VDERY9gIpTZXTU0qKCSWDkDT_cAAzqdM) Ask it a question if you like!

 ## Short Term Aims